hirvinen/poker/README.md

   * Probabilities other than for pair 10-A should be working, but a simple test for that is difficult.
   * Especially if unnecessarily sorting hands for every test in classify is removed, it may well be faster to just brute force the possible combinations than to run currently existing individual tests.
 * Testing
+* Game module:
+  * Result does not depend on previous state.
+Should it even be a part of state?
+Obviously knowledge of last bet needs to be there, but the result does not.
+Maybe move to resources?
+(Rename it?)
+  * Use reselect?
+  * Reimplement bet logic a more redux-friendly fashion